Student starts movement to showcase struggle after SCAD closes all campuses

 SAVANNAH, Ga.
-(WSAV)- An international student from Savannah’s College of Art and Design is starting a movement through Instagram.
+(WSAV) – An international student from Savannah’s College of Art and Design (SCAD) is starting a movement through Instagram.

-He said his goal is to shed light on how school closures and transitions to online learning has impacted studen’t daily lives.
+He said his goal is to shed light on how school closures and transitions to online learning have impacted student’s daily lives.

 “I haven’t really been able to catch my breath since finals week,” said Yu-Heng Li who goes by the pseudonym “Pink.”

-“Because of my student visa I cannot work off campus it’s also made a direct impact on my family’s finances,” said Pink.
+“Because of my student visa I cannot work off-campus,” said Pink.
+“It’s also made a direct impact on my family’s finances.”

 Pink took his frustrations to Instagram and found many students who feel the same.
 His first post in the series called “Choice” asked international and domestic students to send in statements explaining how the closures have impacted their lives.